gemaaryasatya/gemaaryasatya/content/authors/admin/_index.md

 first_name: Alice
 email: ""
 ---
-Gema is a third-year undergraduate student majoring in Electrical Power Engineering at Bandung Institute of Technology (ITB).
-My research interests include power system, renewable energy, economics, and public policy.

-{style="text-align: justify;"}
+I am a driven and motivated Electrical Power Engineering student with a passion for exploring the intersection of technology, economics, and policy in the energy sector.
+Through my coursework and research, I have developed a deep understanding of power systems and renewable energy, and I am eager to contribute my skills to solving the complex challenges facing the industry.